aggnostos/seedex-openwrt/README.md

 # Seedex

-Seedex is a network privacy layer for an OpenWrt routers: VPN and Proxy, convenient routing, secured DNS, managed with a single command or the LuCI app.
+Seedex is a secure network privacy layer for OpenWrt routers: VPN and Proxy, convenient routing, secured DNS, managed with a single command or the LuCI app.

 ## Requirements